 It’s time to grab those ingredients and plug in your high-speed blender.
 This smoothie comes together with the press of a button!

-- Add Almond Milk & Coconut Cream to Blender: Add all the ingredients to a high-powered blender.
+- Add Almond Milk & Coconut Cream to Blender: Begin by adding all the ingredients to a high-speed blender in the order listed.

-- Blend: Pulse on high until smooth and creamy, stopping to scrape down the sides as needed.
+- Blend: Blend on high until the mixture becomes smooth and creamy.
+Pause occasionally to scrape down the sides of the blender if necessary.

 - Serve: Pour your smoothie into glasses, serve and enjoy!